mappingtools/mappingtools.github.io/docs/01-mapping-tools/01-introduction.md

 4. Navigate to a tool with the navigation menu: `Ctrl+K`

-5. Configure and run the tool with the run button on the bottom left.
+5. Configure and run the tool with the run button on the bottom right.

 6. Reload your beatmap without saving: `Ctrl+L, Enter`